oronymzy/tips/docs/glossry.md

 : A project that lacks constraints imposed by prior work.
 : The analogy is to that of construction on [greenfield land](https://en.wikipedia.org/wiki/Greenfield_land) where there is no need to work within the constraints of existing buildings or infrastructure.[^greenfieldprojectdef1] [^greenfieldprojectdef-note1]

+**obsolescence** {: #obsolescencedef }
+: mass noun
+: The state of being which occurs when an object, service, or practice is no longer wanted even though it may still be in good working order.[^obsolescencedef-note1]

 **playback** {: #playbackdef }
 : mass noun
 : The [replaying](https://en.wiktionary.org/wiki/replay) of something previously recorded, especially [sound](https://en.wiktionary.org/wiki/sound) or moving [images](https://en.wiktionary.org/wiki/image).[^playbackdef-note1]